cmm0004/cryptodating/README.md

   * no longer resetting the environment to remove the generated pdfs, just deleting before I make a new one.
 Probably a dangerous, but there's nothing to steal or break, if the app gets deleted, just reset the app server, and I dont save anything, so there's no user information.
+- [ ] possible to put letters in your number.
+Should stop that from happening.